AIG Bailout, Cost, Timeline, Bonuses, Causes, Effects

 AIG was so large that its demise would impact the entire global economy.
-For example, the $3.6 trillion money-market fund industry invested in AIG debt and securities.
+For example, the money-market fund industry invested in AIG debt and securities.
 Most mutual funds owned AIG stock.
 Financial institutions around the world were also major holders of AIG's debt.

 AIG's swaps on subprime mortgages pushed the otherwise profitable company to the brink of bankruptcy.
 As the mortgages tied to the swaps defaulted, AIG was forced to raise millions in capital.
 As stockholders got wind of the situation, they sold their shares, making it even more difficult for AIG to cover the swaps.

-022008: Details of the Bailout
+2008: Details of the Bailout

-On September 16, 2008, the Federal Reserve provided an $85 billion, two-year loan to AIG to prevent its bankruptcy and further stress on the global economy.
+On September 16, 2008, the Federal Reserve provided an $85 billion two-year loan to AIG to prevent its bankruptcy and further stress on the global economy.

 In return, the Fed took ownership of 79.9 percent of AIG's equity.
 That gave it the right to replace management, which it did.
 It also had veto power over all important decisions, including asset sales and payment of dividends.

 It came one week after the government took over Fannie Mae and Freddie Mac.
 It was six months after the Fed bailed out Bear Stearns.
-Later that week, Paulson and Bernanke headed to the Capitol to ask for a $700 billion bailout to rescue all other banks.
+Later that week, Paulson and Bernanke asked Congress for a $700 billion bailout to rescue all other banks.

-03March 3, 2009: AIG Reported Biggest Corporate Loss in History
+March 2, 2009: AIG Reported Biggest Corporate Loss in History

 As a result of AIG's loss, the Dow fell almost 300 points to close at 6,763.29.
-That was the lowest close since April 25, 1997 when it closed at 6,738.27.
-It was also lower than in the previous recession, which was 7,197 on October 9, 2002.
-The Dow dropped over 50 percent from its all-time high of 14,164, reached on October 9, 2007.
+That was the lowest close since April 25, 1997, when it closed at 6,738.87.
+It was also lower than in the previous recession, which was 7,197 in October 2002.
+The Dow was down over 50 percent from its all-time high of 14,164 points, reached on October 9, 2007.

-04The Bonus Scandal
+The Bonus Scandal

-These were not merit bonuses to reward the executives’ performance.
+But these were not merit bonuses to reward the executives’ performance.
 They were retention bonuses.
 The AIG employees were asked to stay and safely unwind the credit default swaps, whose markets had disappeared.
 These derivatives were so complicated that no one else understood them.
 They were also time sensitive.

 It took the same level of sophistication to get out of the mess safely that it took to get into it.
 Letting these swaps fall apart could have cost the U.S. government more than $165 million.